Willy Adames Player Props: Brewers vs. Giants

 Willy Adames At The Plate

-- Adames has reached base via a hit in 16 games this year (of 31 played), and had multiple hits in six of those games.
+- Adames has reached base via a hit in 17 games this year (of 32 played), and had multiple hits in seven of those games.

-- Looking at the 31 games he has played this year, he's hit a long ball in five of them (16.1%), and in 3.7% of his trips to the dish.
+- He has hit a home run in 15.6% of his games this year, and 3.6% of his trips to the plate.

-- In 32.3% of his games this year, Adames has had at least one RBI.
-He's picked up more than one in 9.7% and driven in three or more of his team's runs in two contests.
+- In 34.4% of his games this season, Adames has picked up at least one RBI.
+In three of those games (9.4%) he recorded more than one RBI, while accounting for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.